 The most crucial addition to the OWASP’s ASVS 4.0 version is the addition of NIST 800-63-3 Digital Identity Guidelines where modern and advanced evidence-based authentication controls are adopted.
 Moreover, this version has been completely renumbered from start to finish.
 This has made the document easy to follow as the longer chapters have been segmented into a number of simpler ones.

-In order to establish compliance with the PCI DSS 3.2.1 regulation, ASVS 4.0 also covers unsafe memory operations and buffer overflow in chapter 5 and in chapter 14, it covers unsafe memory-related compilation flags.
+In order to establish compliance with the PCI DSS 3.2.1 regulation, ASVS 4.0 also covers unsafe memory operations and buffer overflow in chapter 5, and chapter 14, it covers unsafe memory-related compilation flags.
 ASVS has also shifted from providing only server-side controls to covering all applications and APIs.

 However, in the latest version, less impactful controls have been retired and the mobile section is planned to be replaced by Mobile Application Security Verification Standard (MASVS).
 From version 4.0 onwards, the OWASP community has decided that ASVS will solely focus on being the leading standard for web apps and cover modern agile and DevSecOps practices.